huggingface/transformers/docs/TRANSLATING.md

 The fun part comes - translating the text!

 The first thing we recommend is translating the part of the `_toctree.yml` file that corresponds to your doc chapter.
 This file is used to render the table of contents on the website.

+> 🙋 If the `_toctree.yml` file doesn't yet exist for your language, you can create one by copy-pasting from the English version and deleting the sections unrelated to your chapter.
+Just make sure it exists in the `docs/source/LANG-ID/` directory!

 The fields you should add are `local` (with the name of the file containing the translation; e.g. `autoclass_tutorial`), and `title` (with the title of the doc in your language; e.g. `Load pretrained instances with an AutoClass`) -- as a reference, here is the `_toctree.yml` for [English](https://github.com/huggingface/transformers/blob/main/docs/source/en/_toctree.yml):

 ```yaml
 - sections: